intel/DualScreen.Net/README.md

 Get started
 ===========

-[A simple example and review we be here... ]
+(A simple example and review will be here...)